By Vince Cooper

 ”I couldn’t understand his excitement.
 ‘The England team – you’ve been picked’ he explained”.

 So, in February 1927, aged just 20, he made his debut against Wales at Wrexham, with Everton teammate Tom Griffiths his direct opponent.
 He scored twice and made the third in a 3-3 draw.
-Two months later he scored both goals as England came from behind to beat Scotland 2-1 in front of 111,214 fans, at Hampden Park for the first time since 1904.
+Two months later he scored both goals as England came from behind to beat Scotland 2-1 in front of 111,214 fans, winning at Hampden Park for the first time since 1904.
 The match provided a financial bonus for the centre-forward.
 To set alongside the princely sum of £6 received from the F.A. a wealthy England fan offered £10 per man if they won with an added £10 per goal to each player who scored bringing the centre-forward’s earnings up to £36.

-In May 1927 England went on a European tour, playing matches against Belgium, France and Luxembourg.
-Two hat-tricks and a brace gave him eight goals from the three fixture and brought his England tally to 12 in five games.
 The three matches during the 1927-28 campaign proved disappointing with the national team getting no points, and Dean getting no goals in the Home International Championship and the Wembley Wizards running out 5-1 winners against the ‘Auld Enemy’.
-But at club level is was a different story.
+But at club level is was a totally different story.

 21st birthday celebrations.
 Dixie, known as a competent tap-dancer, no doubt showed off his skills